bashforgo/advent-of-code/2016/08/task.md

 To get past the door, you first swipe a keycard (no problem; there was one on a nearby desk).
 Then, it displays a code on a [little screen](https://www.google.com/search?q=tiny+lcd&tbm=isch), and you type that code on a keypad.
 Then, presumably, the door unlocks.

-Unfortunately, the screen has been smashed.
+Unfortunately, the screen has been <span title="BUT BY WHOM?!">smashed</span>.
 After a few minutes, you've taken everything apart and figured out how it works.
 Now you just have to work out what the screen _would_ have displayed.

 The magnetic strip on the card you swiped encodes a series of instructions for the screen; these instructions are your puzzle input.
 The screen is _`50` pixels wide and `6` pixels tall_, all of which start _off_, and is capable of three somewhat peculiar operations: